-The Advanced Placement program is the most widely recognized university preparation program in the world.
+The AP program is the most widely recognized university preparation program in the world.
 Having experienced a 20% growth in the past year alone, the program operates in 125 countries, with 1.85 million students writing over 3.2 million exams annually.
-Over 3800 universities accept AP credits worldwide, and every Canadian university is a member of the College Board.
-Additionally, 31 percent of colleges and universities look at AP experience when determining scholarships, and 85 percent of selective colleges and universities report a student’s AP experience favorably impacts admissions decisions.
+Over 4,000 universities accept AP credits worldwide, and every Canadian university is a member of the College Board.
+Additionally, 31% of colleges and universities look at AP experience when determining scholarships, and 85% of selective colleges and universities report a student’s AP experience favourably impacts admissions decisions.
 Canadian students consistently earn the highest scores in the world, with 75% of examinees earning a score of 3 or higher compared to the international average of 59% scoring the same.

 AP Curriculum Innovation

 The College Board is committed to ensuring that the AP program remains at the forefront of education.
 Over $200 million has been spent to date by the College Board in an effort to bring the curriculum in line with best practices, including an increase in critical thinking and inquiry-driven methods.

 An AP course is a credit course incorporating enough elements of a first-year university course to allow students to bypass the equivalent course upon entering university.
 Being enrolled in an AP course allows students to specialize and challenge themselves with university-level material that suits their strengths and interests.
 At the conclusion of the course, students write the internationally recognized AP exam, with scores following a five point scale:

 - (well qualified)

 - (no recommendation)